Adham-16/Yummy/README.md

 5- Contact Section: A dedicated area for user interaction and feedback.

+6-Search Functionality: Users can search for meals either by their name or the first letter of the dish, allowing for quick and easy access to their favorite recipes.

 This project showcases an effective implementation of API integration, bringing a vast array of culinary information to users' fingertips.
 With meticulous attention to design and functionality, it reflects a significant effort to provide an immersive and educational exploration of global cuisines.